gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_overusage_email_message` - change the message body passed to wp_mail() for the over-usage email

 == Changelog ==
+= 2.1 (09/12/2021) =

+* Added a Hook Priority setting that can be used to try and correct conflicts caused by plugins like Checkout Field Editor Pro.
+Increase the priority until the lookup button comes back.

+= 2.0.4 (15/07/2021) =

+* Fixed an issue with the Enter/Return key (or equivalent on mobile) submitting the entire checkout form instead of triggering the postcode lookup.
+Thanks to donlee101 for the report.

+= 2.0.3 (10/06/2021) =

+* Fixed a bug with the new hide address fields option not functioning correctly when GB is the only country available to select.
+Thanks again to prodograw.

 = 2.0.2 (10/06/2021) =

 * Removed reliance on certain CSS classes in the checkout, as some themes apparently don't use them.
 Thanks to prodograw for the report.